Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 4. Click OK.

-As discussed earlier in this tutorial, to ensure the latest analysis results are always displayed, RocSlope2 automatically computes an analysis whenever an input data is entered or modified in a dialog and Apply or OK is clicked.
+As discussed earlier in this tutorial, to ensure the latest analysis results are always displayed, RocSlope2 automatically computes an analysis whenever input data is entered or modified in a dialog and Apply or OK is clicked.
 Notice that the Probability of Failure (PoF) for Wedge, Planar and Toppling analyses are computed instantly considering new random seed number resulting in a different sampling of your input data distributions, and consequently different analysis results.

 Now re-select the Project Settings again and click OK.
 Notice that after each re-compute: